How to Add PDF Bookmarks & Outlines in C# Using IronPDF

 Single-layer Bookmarks Document

 The AddBookMarkAtEnd method returns an IPdfBookMark object, allowing you to add child bookmarks.
-For example, you can use Children.AddBookMarkAtStart("Date1", 0) or Children.AddBookMarkAtEnd("Date1", 0) to add child bookmarks to the "Examination" bookmark.
+For example, use Children.AddBookMarkAtStart("Date1", 0) or Children.AddBookMarkAtEnd("Date1", 0) to add child bookmarks to the "Examination" bookmark.
+This nested structure creates a hierarchical organization that mirrors your document's logical flow.
 The following code demonstrates this concept:

 // Load existing PDF document